OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/uoastock.md

 # uoastock

 This command allows the user to retrieve the 20-day average options volume by ticker.
 The volume is based on the total volume of all options traded in the given period of time, including calls and puts.
-The output will be a table showing the ticker and 20-day average volume.

 ### Usage